 Squash, Pumpkins, & Gourds

 I love to celebrate these harvest times by studying the pretty patterns and fascinating textures of decorative gourds and the gooey inner seeds and segmented skin of pumpkins.
 We know that capturing all of their beautiful bumps and colors can be tricky, but fear not!
-Join our LIVE Winter Squash, Pumpkins, & Gourds Zoom Drawing Workshop on November 13 & 17, 2022 (or catch the recordings!) to get helpful feedback to improve your drawing.
-(Just interested in gourds?
-Try our Ornamental Gourds video companion to the Joy of Botanical Drawing.)
+Catch the recording from our Winter Squash, Pumpkins, & Gourds Zoom Drawing Workshop (recorded Nov.
+2022) for helpful tips.

 While you can draw leaves any time throughout the year, fall is my favorite time to capture the vibrant colors of dying leaves.
 Their elegant deterioration demonstrates that, while nothing lives forever, we can enjoy being here for as long as we are able, and we can decay beautifully.
-Study autumn’s jewels with the recordings of our Focus on Leaves: Autumn Leaf Colors Zoom Drawing Workshop (recorded October 2021) or our Colorful Leaf with Watercolor video companion to the Joy of Botanical Drawing.
+Study autumn’s jewels with the recording from our Autumn Leaves Zoom Workshop (recorded October 2023).

 Winter brings us dead leaves, dry and brittle, perfect for feeding new life on forest floors and a lovely challenge to draw!
 Study their graceful curves and twists and practice color-mixing the wide variety of brown hues of these understated subjects with the recordings of our Wonderful Winter Leaves Zoom Drawing Workshop (recorded March 2022).